 - This was our favorite hiking trail near Lake Bohinj; we would have hiked it twice if we had time!

 The Pokljuka plateau, which is within the boundaries of Triglav National Park, sits above Lake Bohinj to the northeast and is dotted with villages, pastures and forests.
-Many hiking trails begin near the villages and a few paths run between the villages allowing hikers to walk from one village to another.
+Many hiking trails begin near the villages and a few paths run between them allowing hikers to walk from one to another.

 - Get a detailed map from the Bohinj Tourist Information Center!
-To really enjoy the trails on Pokljuka, a trail map is a necessity.
+To really enjoy the trails on Pokljuka, a proper map is a necessity.

 - Even though we didn’t feel as if we were on a ‘hike’, riding the bus was a pleasant way to get a glimpse of the rural area outside of the Lake Bohinj tourist zone.

-- On the east end, is the often photographed St. John the Baptist Church.
-There is also a volleyball court and a restaurant, Kramar, with a lake view.
+On the east end, is the often photographed St. John the Baptist Church.
+There is also a volleyball court and a restaurant, Kramar, with a very nice Lake Bohinj view.
 The shallow waters on the east end are perfect for easing into the chilly water – and a good starting point for Lake Bohinj hiking trails.

-- The trail along the south side of the lake follows the road, which is not exactly an ideal way to experience nature, but hikers are rewarded with the stunning views toward the lake.
-The boat dock for the electric tourist boat and statue of the Zlatorog is on the south shore of the lake, both toward the east end.
+The Bohinj trail along the south side follows the road, which is not exactly an ideal way to experience nature, but hikers are rewarded with the stunning views toward the lake.
+The dock for the electric Bohinj tourist boat and statue of the Zlatorog are also on the south shore of the lake, both toward the east end.

 - Although we did not walk along the northern side of the lake, we heard that was the best portion to hike for a nature trail as there are no roads.